Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Density Functional Theory

 where $\lambda = 2^{1/6} \sigma_{ff}$ is the coordinate of the Lennard-Jones potential minimum, $\sigma_{ff}$ is the fluid particle diameter $\varepsilon_{ff}$ is the Lennard-Jones potential value at the minimum and $r_{cut}$ --- cut-off distance (in our work $r_{cut} = 5\sigma_{ff}$),

 The external potential $V_{ext}$, which is included in the expression for the free energy \eqref{eq:Omega}, defines the interaction between the fluid molecules and the wall.
-In this paper we used the Still's 10-4-3 potential \cite{Ravikovitch2000UnifiedIsotherms,steele1974interaction}, the expression for it can be found in the appendix \ref{sec:Appendix_DFT}.
+In this paper we used the fluid-surface interaction potential of Steele 10-4-3 \cite{steele1974interaction}, the expression for it can be found in the appendix \ref{sec:Appendix_DFT}.
+From the equality to zero of the $\Omega$-potential variation in equilibrium, taking into account \eqref{eq:sum_ener}--(\ref{eq:att_ener}), one can obtain an expression for the density